FAQs

 APWA Uniform Color Code

-The standard system of marking underground utilities with color-coded paint or flags to identify utility type.
+The standard system of marking underground utilities with color-coded paint or flags to identify utility types.
 Examples include: red (electric power), orange (communication), blue (water), green (sewer), yellow (gas), purple (reclaimed water), white (proposed excavation).
-Utility locators use these markings to ensure safe digging practices and compliance with 811 regulations.
+Utility locators use these markings to communicate what’s buried below.

 Learn More from Pipehorn Support